mattclarke/advent_of_code_24/README.md

 I actually tried this solution earlier on but I must have made a mistake because I got the wrong answer.
 Reimplementing it from sratch on the 26th worked.

-The mistake was that when calculating the numpad, the order of, say, "^>" matters.
+The mistake was that when calculating the d-pad, the order of, say, "^>" matters.
 If we change it to ">^" then we get the wrong answer!
-Using BFS to generate the numpad would have caught this.
+Using BFS to generate the d-pad would have caught this, so I added it back.

 ## Day 22:
 - Part 1: Simple - just a test that one has entered the algorithm correctly.